A Quick Guide on GBA Flashcarts

 Everdrive GBA Mini #

-Everdrive GBA Mini Premium option with the best battery life.
+Everdrive GBA Mini Premium option from Krikzz.
 It fits snug like a regular cartridge.
 However, the EZ Flash Omega DE costs less and has more features in comparison.
-We would only recommend this flashcart if you want the best battery life possible.
+What it lacks in features, it gains in support and build quality.
+This may be a good option if you prefer better support over more functionality.

 Currently, this is the only GBA flashcart being sold by Krikzz.
 The previous Everdrive GBA X5 is no longer in stock.